sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`in`** (`string` , `string`) --->  `bool`

 #### Result:
-true if the right operand contains the left operand, false otherwise/n
+true if the right operand contains the left operand, false otherwise

 #### Comment:
 the definition of in depends on the container